rawhat/http-benchmarks/README.md

   - Cowboy
   - Mist
   - Go (net/http)

+Each of these sample projects has a `run.sh` file in its respective directory.
+That's what I have been executing to start up the server.
+These should hopefully cover the "production" build for these.
+Obviously please tell me if you think I should be running something differently!
+I want these results to be as fair and explanatory as possible (for a relatively synthetic benchmark, obviously).

 NOTE:  I previously had flask + gunicorn in the test results, but was unable to get the runner script executions to pass.
 I'm not really sure why that's